dimitricorradini/Oregonator/README.md

 Finally, we can approximate the value of x(t+h) by computing x(t+h) = x(t)+ h/6 (t1 +2 t2+2 t3+ t4)
 It can be shown that the error in this approximation amounts to O(h4).

+Project for Collegio Superiore, Compartmental Models: from ecology to epidemic spreading, 2020/21